All Articles

 The Genesis

-“It’s going to be very hard for you to see him” - my physical therapist commented.
+“It’s going to be very hard for you to see him” - my physical therapist said.

 I asked if she had any tips on meeting this famous doctor, and she shook her head in response.
-My therapist has become familiar with me enough to know I will go to any lengths to crack the mysterious injury’s code.
-She wished me luck and, with a diplomatic grace, added:
+My therapist had become familiar with me enough to know I would go to any lengths to crack the code of my mysterious injury.
+She wished me luck and, with diplomatic grace, added:

 “But you know, Bavaria is different.
-They like rules over there, and your Californian enthusiasm will not work”.
+They like rules over there, and your Californian enthusiasm won’t work.”

-Without losing a beat, I responded from a message table:
+Without missing a beat, I responded from a massage table:

-Fabienne smiled and broke - the typical for Swiss - professional self-restraint and opened up slightly:
+Fabienne smiled, cracked the usual Swiss professional self-restraint, and opened up slightly:

 “I don’t know where you end up, but I like your unusual motivation.”